5T33Z0/OC-Little-Translated/D_Updating_OpenCore/README.md

 ## NOTES

 - The lists shown in the Sync Window are scrollable.
-Whether or not the scrollbars are displayed,is based on the scrollbar behavior selected in "System Settings" > "General".
+Whether or not the scrollbars are visibly by default or not, is based on the selected scrollbar behavior in "System Settings" > "General".
 - As of now, OCAT will always use the latest OpenCore Build available under https://github.com/acidanthera/OpenCorePkg/actions.